Kyph-Hisoft/Kyph-Hisoft/README.md

 - 👋 Hi, I’m @Kyph-Hisoft
-- 👀 I’m interested in commic
+- 👀 I’m interested in comics
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : kyph@hisoft.com.vn

 <!---